 Kapiti Coast – Guide for Backpackers

-40km of unspoiled beaches, backed with charming Kiwi towns, backed with forests and mountains: this is the Kapiti Coast.
-The district of the Wellington Region is less than an hour’s drive or train journey from Wellington city.
+40km of unspoiled beaches backed with charming Kiwi towns backed with forests and mountains: this is the Kapiti Coast.
+The district of the Wellington region is less than an hour’s drive or train journey from Wellington city.
 With that short journey, it will bring you to this stretch of paradise with a warm climate.
 Find out more about how to get to Kapiti in Public Transport in Wellington.

 Things you can’t miss in Kapiti